 Here are some things you can do to get started with MIPS:

-- Check that your electronic health record is certified by the Office of the National Coordinator for Health Information Technology.
-If it is, it should be ready to capture information for the MIPS Advancing Care Information category and certain measures for the Quality category.
+- Check that your electronic health record is certified for 2015 by the Office of the National Coordinator for Health Information Technology.
+If it is, it should be ready to capture information for the MIPS Promoting Interoperability category, if required to report under that category, and certain electronic measures for the Quality category.

 Consider Your Options Under the APM Track